AlaryVanEeckhout/Mega_Man_ZX_Editor/UserManual.md

 # Running the application

 First you need to make sure the dependencies are installed.
-See README.md for more information.
+See [the "Setup for usage" section in README.md](https://github.com/AlaryVanEeckhout/Mega_Man_ZX_Editor/blob/main/README.md#setup-for-usage) for more information.
 To run the application, the file named "MME_NDS.py" must be run using python 3.

 # Opening a ROM